Bologna | A Foto Tour for Foodies

 Free time to explore Bologna, armed with Gabriele’s suggestions for fascinating churches, towers and galleries

-Dinner at local favorite Ristorante Diana
+Dinner at a local favorite Trattoria

 Day 4 Ravenna